-If you have to use some information found on a certain website, always ask for permission if you could use what they have written and always give credit if the content is not yours.
-One thing to know if your content was stolen is to always check your linkbacks on your posts.
+If you have to use some information found on a certain website, always ask for permission if you could use what they have written, and always give credit if the content is not yours.
+One thing to know if your content was stolen is to always check the linkbacks on your posts.

 Do we need to have a republication policy?

 Yes.
 We greatly suggest adding a republication policy to your blog.
 This can tell people reading your blog if they can use your content or not.
 Your notice can simply state something like “You do not have permission to take content from my website and post it on your site.”
 You may also allow your readers to publish a quote of 100 words or less from your original article with a link to the original article.
 If they decide to republish a partial post, their post must be completely the same thing that appears on your website with all links included.
 You can also say that special permission should be asked to republish more than 100 words from your website.
 For full articles, you can also not permit them to republish without permission.